 “Regulations on the oil and gas industry now would be crazy, we are clearly not going to do that ” – Stephen Harper, Dec 2014.

-Decisions pitting short term economics against nature are foolish on every level, from global to national to municipal to personal.
 We need to sensibly evaluate how we treat the environment with our financial decisions.
 The homes we buy and live in are our personal biggest source of carbon emissions.

-Most of it today is produced by “fracking” shallow shale deposits.
+Most natural gas is produced by “fracking” shallow shale deposits.
 Consequences for air, water, animal and human health abound from this process.
 Many wells require constant flaring, all wells consume an enormous amount of fresh water and require disposal of large amounts of toxic produced water.
 86 times more volatile than co2, Raw methane is carelessly released into the atmosphere during and after production, from venting, leaky wells and pipeline infrastructure, but none of this stuff calculated into the price.
 Markets prices for resources do not consider clean up or environmental cost, nor do they include externalized and downstream costs such as ecocide or the added cost to healthcare.

 Banned in some countries and American states, “fracking“ is a big industry in Alberta, which produces 67% of Canada’s gas, but consumes fully half of it, exports the rest.
 Besides exports, natural gas vendors hold almost 100% of the home & commercial heat market share.
 Alternatives hold less than 1%.

 The revenue stream from gas delivery is huge, perhaps greater than the production and sale of the gas itself.

 Heating our homes with natural gas is equivalent to burning two hundred and sixty 20 lb BBQ bottles of LPG per winter, or 3,870 liters of gasoline.
 Then there’s the electricity we use for cooling, lights, appliances, etc. Our homes emit five to eight times more co2 annually, than our family cars.